Elixir v1.5.0 Application behaviour View Source

 Returns the given path inside app_dir/1

-from the given app
+Deletes the key from the given app environment

-and its applications are started
+Ensures the given app and its applications are started

-Ensures the given app
+Ensures the given app is started

-Returns the value for key
+Returns the value for key in app’s environment in a tuple

-Returns the value for key
+Returns the value for key in app’s environment

-Formats the error reason returned by start/2
+Formats the error reason returned by start/2,

 returns a string